Hysterical (1983 film)

 Hysterical is an American comedy film directed by Chris Bearde.
 Released on July 30, 1983, by Embassy Pictures, it is a spoof of the horror film genre.
 The film stars the Hudson Brothers.

+In the film, a writer seeks inspiration at a haunted lighthouse in Oregon.
+He is used in a scheme by two ghosts, and two paranormal investigators subsequently arrive to study the past of the lighthouse.

 Plot

-Frederic "Casper" Lansing is a writer who hopes to find inspiration while vacationing in Hellview, Oregon; however, the lighthouse in which he's staying is haunted by the ghost of Venetia, who had killed herself 100 years ago and now wants to use Lansing as a vessel for her dead lover, Captain Howdy.
+Frederic "Casper" Lansing is a writer who hopes to find inspiration while vacationing in Hellview, Oregon; however, the lighthouse in which he is staying is haunted by the ghost of Venetia, who had killed herself 100 years ago and now wants to use Lansing as a vessel for her dead lover, Captain Howdy.
 When Howdy's ghost starts killing people, two bumbling scientists are brought in to investigate the history of the lighthouse and solve the case.